The Top 10 Most Common Issues Home Owners Call L&M Electric About — Plus Quick Tips For Solving Them

 My Bathroom Vent Fan Does Not Seem To Be Working Anymore!
 Most bathroom vents go through the wall and lead out into a nearby room or the outdoors (Preferably it's a vent and not a flapper to prevent pests from making your home theirs).
 If you think your bathroom fan is not working, simply take a piece of paper and place it up to the vent while the fan is running.
 If it is working, the paper will stick to the vent and quickly fall when you turn the fan off.
 We recommend not using dollar bills for this test, or your home might get a little greedy and suck it in without your permission.

 What's The Deal With My Non-Working Garbage Disposal?
 While L & M Electric won't replace your garbage disposal (you'll need to call a plumber) we do set up and ensure power is traveling to the unit.
 If your garbage disposal is not working, you may be able to rest the unit or, if you're a little handy, clear out the insides of any junk.
 Here is how.
 To reset the unit, simply press the red button on the bottom of the disposal.
 Test to see if this resolves the issue with your disposal by flipping the switch and turning it back on.
 If that does not work, and you've got an Allen wrench nearby, place the tool in the middle bottom of the unit and turn the disposal manually to churn up anything that may be jammed.
-If the unit continues not to function and you know its related to power, give us a call.
+If the unit continues not to function and you know it's related to power, give us a call.
 Otherwise, call your preferred plumber to replace the unit.

 Why Do I Keep Tripping My Kitchen Breaker?
 Any house built in the last 35 years will have two 20 amp circuits running to the kitchen countertop outlets.
 Houses built in recent years will have three with the refrigerator on the third circuit.
 If you find you continually trip your breaker to the kitchen, it's likely because you are running too many electrical devices on the same circuit.
 We recommend placing your countertop appliances (toasters, coffee markers, conventional ovens, etc...) on the two different circuits to share the load.
 In your kitchen, you'll notice two of the outlets have some reset and test buttons between the plugs.
 These two outlets control the GFI circuits and will give you a way to find out which controls what.
 Plug your phone charger into each outlet, and then press the test button on the GFI.
 If you lose power, you know that the outlet is tied to that circuit.
 You can do this for all outlets to know which is on the first circuit and which is on the second.
 If the fridge is on one of the two circuits (instead of its own) it will likely be on the one closest to the fridge (you can test that one by turning off the breaker since the GFI next to the refrigerator does not control the refrigerator).
 It's also possible, your electronic device is causing the trouble.

 Bonus Tip: What's One Way To Prevent My House From Burning Down?
-Several years ago, there was a celebrity who's new house burned to the ground.
+Several years ago, there was a celebrity whose new house burned to the ground.
 It turned out, it was the result of a lamp cord slowly broken down as the dresser pinned down the wire and shredded it.
 One way to prevent your home from being at risk is to ensure all your electrically powered device's cords have room to sit and live without being worn out or pinched by heavy furniture.
 Also if you have a floor unit blowing hot air over a cord, that is another fire hazard recipe.
 The good news is that new house breakers are designed to manage the electricity and cut it off on situations that may cause a fire, but while they have minimized the number of home fires, they still can happen.
 Faulty outlets (and appliances), outdated wiring, space heaters, and using overly high wattage bulbs are other common fire causes.
 If you're concerned about this, we offer a home safety inspection to ensure there are no hidden electrical issues that may cause problems in the future.

 These ten topics are the most common issues and questions we answer on the phones here at L & M Electric.
 Now, while we are willing and able to serve your electrical needs, we prefer to help troubleshoot and solve any simple issues before sending out our electricians to your home when necessary.

-If you have any questions, comments or concerns about the issues we've shared above, please call us for a free consultation at 1-877-563-5328.
+If you have any questions, comments, or concerns about the issues we've shared above, please call us for a free consultation at 1-877-563-5328.
 If there is a reason to send someone out for an electrical repair, we'll make that happen in a timely manner.

 L & M Electric is providing safe electrical service that makes you feel like family.